↑

 Poaching is a great way to cook, and it’s much easier than most people think.
 In addition to poached fish, there’s classic poached eggs, poached chicken and even poached pears.

 You can poach any firm fish, including salmon or white fish.
-I prefer to use fillets of fish, as opposed to poaching a whole fish, which is slightly more complex process requiring a special pan.
+I prefer to use fillets or a side of fish, as opposed to poaching a whole fish, which is slightly more complex process requiring a special pan.
 How to poach salmon fillets?
 It’s seriously quick and very easy.

 Boneless salmon fillets are best and it’s actually easier to poach them with the skin on.
 After the salmon is cooked, you can slide the skin off using a slice or spatula.